 Before we knew it, we had started an insurance agency and had to figure out what comes next: how do we train our people, how do we handle the legal side of it, should we borrow money... all of that suddenly came into play.

 It's a lot of responsibility to start an agency, and I'd really caution you to think on it a bit.

 A lot of people are great salespeople and they make a good living, but when you start adding other people to the mix, there's a lot of dynamics that take place.

-I'd caution really good sales people to be honest with yourself.
+I'd caution really good salespeople to be honest with themselves.
 Do you have the patience, the system, and the approach down to bring somebody in?

 Just because you're a great salesperson doesn't mean you're a great manager.

 If you're a good producer, you really enjoy what you're doing, you're successful, and you're making a really good living to support your family, that's a pretty dang good gig right there.

 Your overhead is low and you're really just worried about yourself.
 It might not seem like it, but really, your worries are few and far between.

 When you have people relying on you to make a living and keep a roof over their head... that gives you another level of sleeplessness.
 I remember giving people all of my sales just to get them to make a living.